jpgtzg/nucleus/README.md

 1. Nucleus receives the `organization.created` webhook
 2. Creates a new Stripe customer with the organization name
-3. Stores the mapping between Clerk organization ID and Stripe customer ID in Supabase
+3. Stores the mapping between Clerk organization ID and Stripe customer ID in MongoDB
 4. This mapping enables subscription events to be properly routed to the correct organization

 ### Subscription Metadata Structure